Kimchiigu/Nyanshop/README.md

 # Mobile App w/Kotlin: Nyanshop 😺🛒

-This repository contains the AI Project Class of BINUS University with the Project Title "Nyanshop" 🐱🛍️
+This repository contains the Mobile Programming with Kotlin Project Title "Nyanshop" 🐱🛍️

 ## Table of Contents